 When you shower with hard water, the reverse is the case.
 Your skin will feel dry because your skin pores are clogged.
 It’s a similar feeling to bathing in hot water.
 Hot water tends to make the skin feel itchy after bathing.
 In addition, the hardness of your water can leave mineral content dehydrating on your skin.

 You’ll spend less than you would’ve spent fixing leaky pipes because of the presence of scales that constricts water passage.
-So this filtration system is budget-friendly in the long run.
+A whole-house water filter systems from Springwell or other major water filtration brands are budget-friendly in the long run.
 The only expense involved will be the cost of maintenance.